Overview and entry requirements

 The date of the Oral Presentation will be arranged by the Research Tutor in consultation with your Supervisory Committee.

-a) your ability to undertake PhD-level research, including the ability to exercise critical thought, adopt an analytical approach, and pursue original research;
+- your ability to undertake PhD-level research, including the ability to exercise critical thought, adopt an analytical approach, and pursue original research

 Teaching experience may be available in Year 2, 3 or 4, depending on the progress of your research and on Department needs.
 Consult your Supervisor and the Associate Head of Department.

-At your viva (thesis examination), the examiners aim to confirm:
+At your viva (thesis examination), the examiners aim to confirm that:

 (i) the discovery of new facts; and/or